-It is important to maintain your fluids and your nutrition during your recovery period.
+It is important to maintain your fluids and nutrition intake during the recovery period.
 Your diet should consist of plenty of fluids; however, you should avoid alcoholic or carbonated beverages, as they can irritate the surgical sites.
 Soft foods, such as mashed potatoes, cereals, milk, puddings, custards, and protein shakes, are excellent sources of nutrition for the first 72 hours.
-You can remedy nausea by sipping flat Coke®.
+You can remedy nausea by sipping flat Coke[®].